⏲️ 21 min 🗣️ Listen to the article

-- 20 to 60 minutes if I dive into a book via Kindle / Google Books or on a paperback version.
+- 20 to 60 minutes if I dive into a book via Kindle or on a paperback version.

-- Less than 1 hour or a little bit more if I go to a conference / fair for a workshop for hearing and notetaking / synthesizing a talk / keynote / roundtable, or I go to an in person meeting, or I do a Skype call / Google + Hangout.
+- Less than 1 hour or a little more if I go to a conference/fair for a workshop for hearing and notetaking / synthesizing a talk/keynote/roundtable or going to an in-person meeting do a Skype call / Google + Hangout.

 - On Sunday, I usually try to go slow and unplug.